-As a small business owner or entrepreneur, you are probably an expert in the actual product or service provided by your company.
+As a small business owner, you are probably an expert in the actual product or service provided by your company.
 However, you may not be as well versed in the procedures and processes that are necessary to keep your business operating.
 While the particulars of each business naturally vary, there are several common features that every small business should maintain to ensure solid operations.
-This list represents some of the most essential functions involved in keeping a company up and running.
+This list represents some of the most essential small business operations involved in keeping a company up and running.

 Maintain Company Financial Records